So, you’ve already not stuck to your resolutions of going to the gym at least 3 times a week and eating more fruit. And it’s only Week One of 2018.

 Uni is about way more than just the degree you’re studying for (even though that is the most important, obvs).
 You have almost endless time to try something new – a class, society, cooking a new dish.
 Try one new thing a month and you could meet some great people, and skills to your CV and find something you love doing!

 4. Call your family or friends more regularly.
-Even if being passed on to talk to your relatives makes you feel like this:

 You have heaps of deadlines and lots of nights out planned, but a quick time out to catch up with home can make you feel less stressed and homesick (we all get it sometimes).
 Chatting to your mates from home more often will end the random messages once a month that start ‘sorry, I’ve just been SO busy, how are you?’.